RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Web-Server-Support-and-Configuration/IIS-Configuration-for-Web-Connection.md

-﻿IIS is the built-in Web Server service in Windows.
+IIS is the built-in Web Server service in Windows.
 Although built into Windows, it's **an optional Windows Component** and  has to be explicitly enabled and configured requiring Administrator rights.
 IIS is a global server installation that runs as a service and can serve many Web Sites simultaneously and is generally what's used for running production Web Connection Web sites.

 > #### @icon-info-circle IIS Alternatives: Web Connection Web Server or IIS Express
 > Don't have Administrative rights, or don't want to install, configure and manage full IIS?
 You can use [IIS Express](VFPS://Topic/_3NJ01RJ5N) or the .NET Core based [Web Connection Web Server](VFPS://Topic/_5LW0YSXQ9) instead.
-Both are low impact, locally installed and explicitly executed Web Servers that don't run as system components that work great for local development.
+Both are low impact, locally installed Web Servers that are explicitly started and don't required Administrative rights or complex installation.
+They work great for local development.
+>
+> For local development I recommend using the [Web Connection Web Server](dm-topic://_5lw0ysxq9) as it's optimized for Web Connection out of the box.

 This topic describes configuration through the Web Connection Console UI, using programmatic tools and manually configuring IIS and Web Connection by hand.